 Scottish Equity Partners

-Scottish Equity Partners is one of the biggest and most experienced venture capital teams in Europe.
-Since 1991, SEP has invested in more than 150 companies, many of which now enjoy global success.
-In addition to purely shareholding activities, a partnership with SEP involves building up a close relationship with the management and supporting the management in an advisory capacity.
-SEP focuses on venture capital and risk capital investments in companies in the IT, health and energy sectors.
+Scottish Equity Partners (SEP) is one of the largest and most experienced venture capital teams in Europe.
+Since 1991, SEP has invested in over 150 companies, many of which are now successful worldwide.
+In addition to its investment interest, a partnership with SEP also includes building a close relationship with management and providing advice.
+The company focuses on venture capital investments in companies in the IT, healthcare, and energy sectors.

-As a company of more than 150 years standing and with annual revenues of some $34 billion, Goldman Sachs is one of the world’s best-known investment banks.
-At Goldman Sachs, responsibility for long-term investments lies with the Merchant Banking Division (MDB), which has raised over $140 billion of capital since 1986.
-With eight branches in six countries around the world, the MBD is one of the biggest managers of private capital globally and offers comprehensive expertise and long-standing relationships with companies, investors and financial institutions around the world.
+With over 150 years of history and annual revenues of around $34 billion, Goldman Sachs is one of the best-known investment banks in the world.
+Goldman Sachs’ Merchant Banking Division (MDB) has made more than $140 billion in long-term investments since 1986.
+With eight branches in six countries around the world, MBD is one of the largest managers of private capital worldwide and offers extensive expertise and long-standing relationships with companies, investors, companies, and financial institutions around the world.